 Staffordshire is a beautiful rural county of scenic contrast, stretching from the Gritstone Hills on the edge of the Peak District National Park, to the flood plains of the river Trent, to the edge of the West Midlands conurbation.
 The area includes the Cannock Chase Area of Outstanding Natural Beauty, the National Forest, together with the Forest of Mercia, a community forest.

-If you would like to purchase any of our countryside leaflets, please use the Publication Order Form
+If you would like to purchase any of our countryside leaflets, please use the form below:

-Staffordshire County Council is applying for external (non-County Council) funding to improve visitor facilities at four of its country parks.
+We are applying for external (non-County Council) funding to improve visitor facilities at four of our country parks.

 We want to spend this funding on the facilities you would like to see added or improved at our country parks.
 The results of this survey will help us to find out what these things should be.

 Please fill in the survey on our feedback page.